giprandini/sssp-protocol/README.md

 #### Usage example

-This demonstrates how to run the SsspWorkflow on elemental palladium for a PAW pseudopotential from the PsLibrary 0.3.1.
+This demonstrates how to run the SsspWorkflow on elemental palladium for a PAW pseudopotential from the PsLibrary 0.3.1. pseudopotential from the PsLibrary 0.3.1.

 - Create a pseudopotential family from the palladium pseudopotential: